savvas-paragkamian/crete-soil-health/README.md

 Primers used are FWD: 5'-ACTCCTACGGGAGGCAGCAG-3' REV: 5'-GGACTACHVGGGTWTCTAAT-3'

-Numbers of Ns in reads
+Numbers of Ns in reads : there are many reads with Ns and the `dada` function doesn't accept so after the filtering they are all removed.

 ## Taxonomic assignement
 We used PEMA and DADA2 for the clustering of OTUs and ASVs, respectively.

+### PEMA

+PEMA incorporates state of the art tools for each step of the analysis.

+The filtering step is slower than DADA2 because of Trimmomatic.

+### DADA2
 DADA2 for our dataset required a total of 1121 minutes (18 hours, 41 minutes) to run on a FAT node of the ZORBAS HPC - IMBBC - HCMR.